-We will begin taking names for our waiting list for the 2016-2017 school year on Tuesday, September 8th.
+We are now taking names for our waiting list for the 2016-2017 school year.

 If you are interested in joining the Sacred Heart Cathedral School family, please call (850) 436-6440 to request a Pre-Application Form.